Clore Poetry and Literature Awards

 The Foundation is a supporter of the Alliance, a collective voice working to ensure that all children and young people have meaningful access to culture.To sign-up to the CLA, and to download ImagineNation: The Case for Cultural Learning, visit the Cultural Learning Alliance website here.
 Follow the CLA on Twitter, Facebook or Linkedin.

-JW3, the new Jewish Community Centre for London - a project initiative by Dame Vivien Duffield – is now open.
+JW3, the Jewish Community Centre for London, opened on the Finchley Road in 2013 and is a project initiated by Dame Vivien Duffield.
+It has now merged with the London Jewish Cultural Centre.
 For more information click here.